 The captain looked up in confusion. "'iPod'?"

 Alone in the safety and relative comfort of her personal quarters, Lieutenant Junior Grade Sayla Mass continued to absent mindedly read one of her treasured classic novels, The Count of Monte Cristo by Alexander Dumas.
-Though classical literature was not as appreciated in the modern day as it may have been back during the Anno Domini era, Sayla was nonetheless captivated by the words of those who had lived so long ago, especially when many of their concepts and ideologies were applicable to modern times.
+Though classical literature, especially those of Earth, was not as appreciated in the modern day as it may have once been, Sayla was nonetheless captivated by the words of those who had lived so long ago, especially when many of their concepts and ideologies were applicable to modern times.
 Thus it had developed into something of an odd habit of hers to collect and read as many of these timeless writings whenever she could, preferably in written form as opposed to data, something that confused more than a few.

 Off duty and with little else to do, Sayla like the majority of the crew decided that now was the best time that she would get a break from the war.
 However, unlike others including several of her fellow pilots, Sayla had no desire to go into the colony and explore, as she was perfectly relaxed and composed remaining on the ship.
 A good portion of her life had been spent around space colonies, and as such she grew to dislike their confined living spaces, especially when compared to the openness of a planet.
 This was of course ironically contrary to the compactness of a Federation warship, but thankfully a Midway-class carrier held a much larger interior than standard, something that the mobile suit pilot found most comfortable.
 In the end however, it wouldn't matter so much when the shooting began again and Sayla would have to go out into open space to fight.